• Skip to primary navigation

 2. T-shirt yarn Plant pot/vase holder

-4. Patchwork t-shirt quilt – A great way of preserving memories, especially if you use band t-shirts, sports shirts or t-shirts of holiday destinations.
+4. Patchwork t-shirt quilt – A great way of preserving memories, especially if you use band t-shirts, sports shirts or t-shirts from holiday destinations.

-5. T-shirt rag rugs – rugs can also be made by weaving or crochet of t-shirt yarn.
+5. T-shirt rag rugs can also be made by weaving or crocheting t-shirt yarn.

 7. Crochet t-shirt yarn into a footstool